Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 * Make the point list scroll when adding points if it is filled
 * `redraw_canvas` should be done in `move_image`, not in `release_click_canvas`, and
   similar cases
+* Throttle keypress events, set a flag `active` and ignore other events?
+Why do they even get caled so frequently if they are bound to `KeyRelease`?

 ### MAYBE